Is Your Estate Plan Doomsday Ready?

 Let’s look at how to prevent this from happening in your family.
 First, decide how you will store the data you’d need in an emergency.
 It could be using online cloud-based technology such as password vaults, online storage systems, or keeping passwords on a piece of paper in a purse or wallet.
 Many use fireproof strong boxes that can be reached immediately.
 All of these are good options, and whatever method you implement, here’s the information you need to secure.

-• Contact info for advisors.
-This includes your estate planning attorney, CPA, financial advisor, and insurance agent.
+- Contact info for advisors.
+This includes your New Jersey estate attorney, CPA, financial advisor, and insurance agent.

 Think of all the steps you’d need to take to rebuild your life and all the information you’d need to accomplish this.
 Your estate planning attorney will often have copies of your legal documents and information on your financial accounts and taxes, but you should also have a backup plan.
 Keep this information, so it’s readily available to your family to access in the event of your death.
 The same is true for doomsday prepping.
 Make sure that important information can be easily found (by you and your loved ones), if you need it to rebuild your life.